 Students will receive four (4) credits at the completion of the course if all expectations and course requirements have been successfully completed.
 Plagiarism (i.e., using other peoples work as your own without acknowledging the source), missing class, failing to complete one or more assignments, completing one or more assignments late (without having made arrangements before the due date) may be grounds for denial of credit.
-Because of the intensive weekend format of this class, students can not miss more than two (2) hours for the whole quarter, without a loss of credit, and must inform me in advance and submit any assignment on time.
+Because of the intensive weekend format of this class, students can not miss more than two (2) hours for the whole quarter, without a possible loss of credit, and must inform me in advance and submit on time any assignment that may be due.
 Additional absences will result in partial or no credit given for the course.
-An incomplete is not an option.